julienhmmt/docker-compose/traefik-gitea/README.md

 # docker-compose Traefik + Gitea

 Gitea a simple self-hosted and ready-to-use git server with CI/CD.
 Simpler and lighter than GitLab, it's a must have in your homelab !
 More information at [the official website](https://docs.gitea.com/).
+This stack will spawn a PostgreSQL database server, with Gitea "rootless".
+There is an exporter for the postgresql database server (prometheus metrics).

 ## :factory: Requirements

-* linux host (tested successfully on Ubuntu 20.04 && 22.04, Debian 10 & 11)
+* linux host (tested successfully on Ubuntu 22.04 & Debian 12)
-* docker >= 23.x
+* docker (+compose) >= 23.x
-* docker compose (plugin) >= 2.17.x

 ## :rocket: How to use